-- A. Pregnant women are deemed eligible through the postpartum period as long as they remain in Kentucky.
-A woman must be eligible for Medicaid as a pregnant woman in the application month to be considered deemed eligible. - 1.
+- A. The following applies to Medicaid for pregnant women: - 1.
+Pregnant women are deemed eligible through the postpartum period as long as they remain in Kentucky.
+A women must be eligible for Medicaid as a pregnant woman in the application month to be considered deemed eligible. - a.
 Deemed eligibility does not apply to pregnant women who are eligible in a retro month but not eligible as a pregnant woman in the application month.